-- If your child has a fever, give your child the appropriate dose of acetaminophen (Tylenol).
+- If your child has a fever, give him or her the appropriate dose of acetaminophen (Tylenol).
 Do not give your child aspirin.

-- Wash hands after diaper changing or touching stool.
+- Wash your hands after changing a diaper or touching stool.

 - Make sure your child gets plenty of rest.

 - Keep follow-up appointments with you doctor.

 Although most children will get better at home, infants who become dehydrated may need to be hospitalized.
 Your doctor may need to test your child's blood or stool to be sure that it is a virus and not bacteria that's causing the illness.
 Hospital treatment may include fluids given intravenously (through an IV) and a slow increase of food intake.

 - A slow increase of food intake

 Questions to ask your child's doctor about rotavirus